CyberDefender369/Hello-You/README.md

 <h1>Hello You</h1>

 <h2>Description</h2>
-This Python project is centered around gathering user input and displaying a meaningful message.
-User input will be collected by way of the input module.
-The meaningful message will be delivered to the screen via string formatting.
+This Python project focuses on creating an interactive user input system.
+By utilizing the input module, we collect input from the user.
+The collected data is then processed and presented as a meaningful message on the screen using the f string formatting technique.

 <h2>Language and Utilities Used</h2>